 Vitamin D's Role in Cognition

 Vitamin D receptors exist throughout the brain, where the vitamin aids in clearing amyloid plaques, which are protein deposits that appear in brains of Alzheimer’s disease sufferers.
-Further, low levels of a form of vitamin D known as calcidiol have been connected with Alzheimer’s disease, dementia and risk of cognitive impairment.
+Further, low levels of vitamin D known have been connected with Alzheimer’s disease, dementia and risk of cognitive impairment.
 It is unclear as to whether this link is due to the effect of cognitive decline on vitamin D concentrations or vice versa, however.
 Besides fatty fish, vitamin D-rich foods include fortified milk, orange juice and ready-to-eat cereals.